Florida HVAC license and insurance requirements

 The DBPR requires that all license holders in the construction industry carry certain levels of business insurance in Florida.
 In addition, certain types of HVAC insurance may help to protect your business.

-All division two license holders, including specialists like certified and registered HVAC contractors, are required to carry $100,000 in liability insurance and $25,000 in property damage insurance.
+All division two license holders, including specialists like certified and registered HVAC contractors, must carry $100,000 in liability insurance and $25,000 in property damage insurance.

 These limits are significantly less than Florida general contractors, who must carry $300,000 in liability insurance and $50,000 in property damage coverage.

-License holders must also carry workers' compensation coverage if they have employees or obtain an exemption within 30 days of their license being issued.
+License holders must also carry workers’ compensation coverage if they have employees unless they get an exemption within 30 days of their license being issued.
 This insurance can help provide wage protection and other benefits if an employee gets injured on the job.

 Tools and equipment insurance can help cover the cost of replacements and repairs for damaged or stolen work gear.

-Commercial auto insurance can help cover costs related to accidents, such as property damage and medical expenses, if you drive for work.
+Commercial auto insurance protects against costs related to accidents, such as property damage and medical expenses, if you drive for work.

 We’re 100% dedicated to self-employed workers and small businesses, which allows us to create customized insurance packages.

-You can get a quote, explore options, purchase coverage and get your certificate of insurance in a few minutes with our seamless online option.
-All you need to do is answer a few simple questions.
+You can get a quote, explore options, purchase coverage and get your certificate of insurance in under 10 minutes with our seamless online option.
+It’s as simple as answering a few questions.

 About the author